melpadden/docs-redux/condor/index.md

 - Activation of the Contract/Account unification feature.
 - Activation of Virtual Machine 2.0.
 - Deprecation of `the get_state_item` endpoint.
 ---

 ### Official Documentation
-For reference documentation on Casper including Condor/v2.0, please refer to the complete documentation available [here](http://docs.casper.network).
+For reference documentation on Casper including Casper v2.0, please refer to the complete documentation available [here](http://docs.casper.network).
 Worth noting is that we have implemented documentation versioning, i.e. you may select the version of the documentation you wish to view from a drop-down in the top right of the navigation bar.
-This allows you to compare some topics with their former version to see what has changed. all Condor-related information is to be found in the v2.0.0 of the documentation.
+This allows you to compare some topics with their former version to see what has changed.

 #### Support Channels